Russel88/RCon3D/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-### 3D Cross-correlation (Co-aggregation)
+### 3D Co-aggregation (Cross-correlation)

-Lets calculate 3D cross-correlation between channels "ste" and "xan".
+Lets calculate 3D co-aggregation between channels "ste" and "xan".

 This analysis is for determining how two channels are positioned relative to each other

-A cross-correlation of 1 equals random positioning at that specific distance, &lt;1 means segregation and &gt;1 means aggregation.
+A co-aggregation of 1 equals random positioning at that specific distance, &lt;1 means segregation and &gt;1 means aggregation.

 It is similar to co-aggregation implemented in daime